abn-illia-lebid/abn-meetup/README.md

 ---

 The second test is passing now.
-And discount is successfully applied to the price we provided.
+And the discount is successfully applied to the price we provided.

 `Unit function with 1/3 failing test and 5000Euro as a parameter`